 Also, if the judge finds it appropriate to punish a juvenile, who is aged 14 or over and who has committed a specific crime, through criminal proceedings in light of the history of delinquency, physical and mental maturity, personality traits and contents of the case, the judge may refer the case to a public prosecutor.
-Furthermore, when a juvenile aged 16 commits a serious crime such as homicide, the judge must refer the case to a public prosecutor, in principle.
+Furthermore, when a juvenile aged 16 or over commits an intentional criminal act that caused death to the victim, the judge must refer the case to a public prosecutor, in principle.
 In these cases, the public prosecutor must prosecute the juvenile with a district court or summary court, except in certain exceptional cases.

-Other than such final measures, a measure called tentative

-probation may be taken as an intermediate measure.
+Other than such final measures, a measure called tentative probation may be taken as an intermediate measure.
 In this case, a final measure as explained above will be taken after observing the results of the tentative probation.

-Among the final measures, the juvenile or the legal representative or attendant of the juvenile may lodge an appeal against a ruling imposing a protective measure within two weeks for a reason of substantial inappropriateness of the measure, etc, and seek proceedings at the high court.
+Among the final measures, the juvenile or the legal representative or attendant of the juvenile may lodge an appeal against a ruling imposing a protective measure within two weeks for a reason of substantial inappropriateness of the measure, etc., and seek proceedings at the high court.